 Brachycephalic Dogs And Their Respiration Issues

 Although that scrunched-up little nose is cute, it also means that there is less room in the snout for nasal passages.

-If this dogs’ snout were any shorter, it would be unable to breathe.
+If this dog’s snout were any shorter, it would be unable to breathe.
 Therefore, anything that forces them to breathe harder can be problematic.

 What does this mean for the Frenchie?

 Why is this the case?
 Because hot weather makes them breathe harder, and this is not an easy thing to do when you have such narrow airways in your nose.

 Dogs tend to breathe in through their nose and out through their mouth.
 Very few will deviate from this pattern, and it would be very hard to train them to do so.

 Humidity can also play a role in your dog’s breathing.
-Wet air is heavier, and is thus a little bit harder for the lungs and airways to process.
+Wet air is heavier and is thus a little bit harder for the lungs and airways to process.

 Signs That Your Dog Is Overheating

 In addition, they are more vulnerable to heatstroke due to their relative inability to regulate their body temperature through panting.

 This is why you need to always be on the lookout for the following signs of canine heatstroke:

-- Extreme listlessness
+- Extreme listlessness.

-- Excessive drooling
+- Excessive drooling.

-- Reddened gums
+- Reddened gums.

-- Unconsciousness (passing out)
+- Unconsciousness (passing out).

-- Loss of body coordination/motor control
+- Loss of body coordination/motor control.

 For a dog with constricted breathing like the French Bulldog, it can be far worse.
 Here is an example of what not to do.